Gil80/devops/README.md

 # DevOps-Exercises
-Some of my devops exercises I collected
+Some of my devops min-projects